-Withholding Tax....
-All payments of principal and interest in respect of the Bonds will be made free and clear of Japanese withholding taxes, unless such withholding is required by law.
-In that event, the Metropolis will (subject to the exceptions provided in Condition 8) pay such Additional Amounts as will result in the Bondholders receiving such amounts as they would have received in respect of such Bonds had no such withholding been required.
+Additional Amounts as will result in the Bondholders receiving such amounts as they would have received in respect of such Bonds had no such withholding been required.

 Cross Acceleration.....

-The Bonds are subject to a cross acceleration in respect of indebtedness for borrowed moneys or guarantee of indebtedness borrowed moneys exceeding in the aggregate U.S.\$10,000,000 (or its equivalent in any other currency or currencies).
+The Bonds are subject to a cross acceleration in respect of indebtedness for borrowed moneys or guarantee of indebtedness for borrowed moneys exceeding in the aggregate U.S.\$10,000,000 (or its equivalent in any other currency or currencies).
 See Condition 9(iii).

 Meetings of Bondholders.....

 The terms and conditions of the Bonds and the fiscal agency agreement referred to therein contain provisions for calling meetings of Bondholders to consider matters affecting their interests generally (including changes to the principal amount, interest rate and payment dates).
 These provisions permit defined majorities to bind all Bondholders including Bondholders who did not attend and vote at the relevant meeting and Bondholders who voted in a manner contrary to the majority.
 Bondholders may be bound by decisions made by a defined majority that are against their interests.

-Governing Law.....
+Governing Law....
 English law.

+Jurisdiction English courts.

+Listings and Admissions to Trading

-Jurisdiction.....
-English courts.
-Application has been made to the UK Listing Authority for the Listings and Admissions to Trading......
-Bonds to be admitted to the Official List and to the London Stock Exchange for such Bonds to be admitted to trading on the Regulated Market.
+Application has been made to the UK Listing Authority for the Bonds to be admitted to the Official List and to the London Stock Exchange for such Bonds to be admitted to trading on the Regulated Market.

 Application is also being made to Tokyo Stock Exchange for the Bonds to be listed on the TOKYO PRO-BOND Market.

-Credit Rating for the Bonds.....
-It is expected that the Bonds will be assigned a credit rating of • by S&P. A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, change or withdrawal at any time by the assigning rating agency.
+Credit Rating for the Bonds......

+It is expected that the Bonds will be assigned a credit rating of ● by S&P.

+A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, change or withdrawal at any time by the assigning rating agency.
 The credit rating referred to above has been issued by S&P, which is not established in the European Union and is not registered under the CRA Regulation but such credit rating will be endorsed by S&P Europe, which is an entity established in the European Union and registered under the CRA Regulation.

-Selling and Transfer Restrictions.....
+Selling and Transfer Restrictions.

 The Bonds have not been, and will not be, registered under the Securities Act, or with any securities regulatory authority of any state or other jurisdiction of the United States.
 The Bonds are being offered or sold within the United States only to QIBs in reliance on an exemption from registration provided by Rule 144A, and outside the United States to non-U.S. persons in offshore transactions in reliance on Regulation S. See "Selling Restrictions" and "Transfer Restrictions".

 Use of Proceeds.....

 The net proceeds of the issue of the Bonds, amounting to approximately • million, will be used for general purposes of the Metropolis.

+Fiscal Agent, Paying Agent, Registrar and Transfer Agent ...
-U.S. Paying Agent, U.S. Registrar and U.S. Transfer Agent •

-Securities Codes for the

-Unrestricted Bonds ISIN: Common Code: •

-Securities Codes for the

-Restricted Bonds ISIN: CUSIP: •
+U.S. Paying Agent, U.S. Registrar and U.S. Transfer Agent • Securities Codes for the Unrestricted Bonds ISIN: • Common Code: • Securities Codes for the Restricted Bonds ISIN: CUSIP: Common Code: Legal Entity Identifier (LEI) 353800FABE4GGB1BMO18

-Common Code: •